superjeffreyc/Yut/README.md

 # HackBU-2016
 HackBU 2016 Project - Yut

-Yut (pronounced yoot) is a traditional Korean board game which plays similar to the board game Sorry!
+Yut (pronounced yoot) is a traditional Korean board game which plays similar to "Sorry!"

 The game is currently a work in progress.